AshtonTankGallistel/class-chess-123-v2/README.md

 I apologize for the poor quality and shortness of my additions to this readme.
 Thank you for reading regardless.
 -Ashton Gallistel

+---

+Hello, this is my addition to the followup assignment.
+It's again very short and likely in the wrong place, as I again failed to manage my time properly.
+I have, at the time of writing, managed to add:
+-FENToBoard function
+-pawn promotion (to queen only)
+I am attempting to add castling right now, but am unlikely to before the deadline.
+I apologize for failing to properly manage my time, and thank you for reading.